-The WiSys Spark Grant Program is designed to help faculty advance their knowledge and technology to commercialization.
-The fund provides awards of $500 - $10,000 per project to faculty, academic staff, or students towards implementation and completion of short-term projects.
+The WiSys Spark Grant Program has been designed to help innovators advance their knowledge and technology to commercialization.
+The grant provides awards of $500 - $10,000/project to faculty or academic staff, towards implementation and completion of short-term projects.

-- Funds can be used for supplies and expenses (S&E) as well as salary for undergraduate student workers; salary for faculty will be considered at the discretion of the committee but should not represent more than 50% of the requested budget.
+- Funds can be used for supplies and expenses (S&E) as well as salary for undergraduate student workers; salary for faculty should not represent more than 50% of the requested budget.
 Fringe benefits will be included from the GPR fringe benefit pool at the time of award and should not be included in the budget.
 Indirect costs are not allowed under this funding opportunity.
-Applicants are encouraged to maximize the amount of funding available for projects and direct the majority (if not all) of the budget to student stipends and/S&E. Funding for travel to scientific conferences is limited to 10% of the budget.
+Applicants are encouraged to minimize faculty salaries and maximize the amount of funding available for project implementation.
+Applicants should direct the majority of the budget to student stipends and S&E. Funding for travel to scientific conferences is limited to 10% of the budget.
 Publications costs are not allowed.

-- Applicants must follow each campus’ internal grant submission and approval process and use the WiSys Spark Grant application form provided below for their project proposal.
-Project proposals should not exceed three pages in length.
+- Applicants must follow each campus’ internal grant submission and approval process and use the WiSys Spark Grant application through Submittable (link provided below) for their project proposal.
+The project narrative should not exceed three pages in length.

-- To be eligible for a WiSys Spark Grant, applicants must submit a new invention disclosure describing their technology and agree to assign their intellectual property rights to WiSys if funded.
-All applications must be accompanied by an Invention Disclosure Form, Cover Page signed by your institution’s authorized signatory, Project Narrative Form and Budget Page; All forms are available here.
+- To be eligible for a WiSys Spark Grant, applicants must submit an Invention Disclosure Report (IDR) and agree to assign their intellectual property (IP) rights to WiSys if funded.
+All applications must be accompanied by an Invention Disclosure Report, Cover Page signed by your institution’s authorized signatory, Project Narrative Form, and Budget Page; All forms are available here.

-- Any significant modifications to the project scope and deliverables must receive approval from Spark program managers before scope changes are implemented.
-All projects must be completed by August 31, 2023.
+- Any significant modifications to the project scope and deliverables must receive prior approval from WiSys before changes are implemented.